Download Careers360 App

 For aspiring medical professionals who are planning where to study MBBS abroad, it is recommended that you check for countries that fulfil the 54 months rule for MBBS abroad.
 Before applying for universities abroad, make sure they provide a minimum of a 4.5-year curriculum.
 Some of the countries include.

-Note: NMC does not approve or recognize any foreign medical college, university, or country.
+Note: NMC does not approve or recognise any foreign medical college, university, or country.
 The countries mentioned are simply where NMC guidelines are followed.

 Country